A common source of conflict

 An owner of a dog found guilty of a dog attack may also be banned from owning a dog for up to 10 years or have conditions placed on their dog ownership (s 84XA).

 If a dog bites you or rips your clothing, you should immediately report the attack to the local police or council.
 They can impound the dog.
-They can also take the owner to An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. and have them fined.
+They can also take the owner to court and have them fined.
 You are also entitled to claim from the owner your out-of-pocket expenses for damage caused by the dog.

 There are criminal offences for failure or recklessness in controlling a dangerous, menacing or restricted breed dog that kills a person or may place another person in danger of death (ss 319B, 319C Crimes Act 1958 (Vic)).
 Penalties range up to 10 years’ imprisonment.

 Dogs or cats creating a nuisance

 Under section 32 of the DA Act, the occupier of any premises where a dog or cat is kept is liable to a fine of 1 pu if the animal creates a nuisance by either:

 - injuring or endangering the health of any person;

 - persistently creating noise, by barking or otherwise, which unreasonably interferes with the peace, comfort or convenience of any person on any other premises.